 Since skin abscesses are filled with pus and cause a lot of pain, doctors recommend applying a warm compress to the affected area to help drain the pus in case of small abscesses.
 But if you find yourself with a bigger abscess causing a high fever, then it is best to go visit your doctor who will prescribe you antibiotics and drain out the pus to avoid recurrence (13).
 If an infection is the cause of the swelling, then antiviral, antibacterial, or antifungal therapy is prescribed to help reduce the swelling (9).

 If looking at your warts and skin tags makes you uncomfortable and you want to remove them, please visit your doctor to determine the right course of treatment.
 In both cases, cryosurgery is seen as a very successful treatment.
-In this procedure, the doctor fuses liquid nitrogen to freeze the wart or skin tag which destroys the hard bumps (5), (11).
+In this procedure, the doctor fuses liquid nitrogen to freeze the wart or skin tag which destroys the hard bumps under skin (5), (11).

 Fibroadenomas are benign and in most cases, it goes away on its own.
 Your doctor may recommend lumpectomy as a precautionary measure, if the lump on your breast continues to grow in size.
 In lumpectomy or excisional biopsy, the doctor, with your consent, removes the lump and sends it to the laboratory for further examination (10).

 Lastly, but not least, in the case of swollen lymph nodes, if it does not go down on its own, then it is highly advisable to go see a doctor.
-Depending on the source of the swelling, if it is cancerous in nature, then the best treatment often recommended is surgery or chemotherapy.
+Depending on the source of the swelling, if it is cancerous in nature, then the best oncology treatment often recommended is surgery or chemotherapy.

 From the above discussion, you can see that for any hard lump on skin, the treatment differs according to the source.
 In most cases, complete removal of the lump is seen as the best treatment option as it lowers the risk of developing it again and in some cases, they go away on their own.
 Let’s read next about when is the right time to visit a doctor.